-- You must be at least 5 years old as of September 1 of the current 4-H year. - You must be or become a 4-H member in your county. - Complete registration in florida.4honline.com.
-Take your registration fee to your 4-H Agent. - Attend the mandatory youth and parent/guardian orientation workshop. - Pick up your chicks. - Participate in the Poultry Perfection Care and Showmanship Workshop. - Participate in the District 4-H Skill-a-thon, Show and Showmanship as well as complete a project book. - Your family can also share one project. - If you share your project, you'll complete your own project book and compete in the show and skill-a-thon separately. - Did you participate in 4-H Chick Chain last year?
-Participate in the skill-a-thon, show and showmanship production class with two birds of the same breed.
-Complete the egg production project book. - Because this project spans two 4-H years, you must re-enroll in 4-H and pay the \$20 membership fee before you will be allowed to participate in the show.
+- You must be a 4-H member at least 5 years old as of September 1 of the current 4-H year. - Complete registration in florida.4honline.com.
+Take your registration fee to your 4-H Agent. - New project: \$20 Returning project: \$10 - A family can share a project.
+Each youth must complete their own project book and will participate in the show, showmanship and skill-a-thon separately in their age category. - View the mandatory youth and parent/guardian orientation workshop. - Participate in the Poultry Perfection Care and Showmanship Workshop. - Participate in the 4-H Chick Chain Show with up to two birds of any listed breed, Showmanship, Skill-athon, Project Book and Photography Contest.

+Did you participate in 4-H Chick Chain last year?

+- Participate in skill-a-thon, showmanship and production class with up to two birds of any breed from last year's project only.
+Complete the egg production project book. - You can register for both a new and returning project in 4honline.